runtimeverification/wasm-semantics/wasm-text.md

 ----------

 TODO:
+* Desugar BlockInstr here, by adding labelDepth and labelIds.
 * Remove identifiers in freestanding functions, not just ones encapsulated in modules.
 * Give the text format and core format different types, and have the preprocessing handle the conversion.
 So that identifiers don't even exist in the core type.
 * Get rid of inline type declarations (only allow types defined first, inline type declarations serve as documentation and identifier bindings).
 Something like `(func (type X) TDS:TDecls ... ) => (func (type X))` and `(func TDS:TDecls ...) => (type TDECLS) (func (type NEXT_TYPE_ID) or something)`